Saturday, August 29, 2015

 Post Consumption Impression – 1 out of 3 mugs

 This is a typical root beer.
-I would drink it again but at breakfast.
-The caffeine punch was noticeable!
-When I get this type of caffeine buzz, I usually feel it when the effect is passed through my internal organs.
-In fact, the buzz was such that I actually became dizzy and felt ill for several hours.
-Realistically, this is a solid energy drink that lacks the vitamins.
-While I enjoy energy drinks, I usually take 6-8 hours to drink one, and I could not imagine that with a root beer.
+I would consider drinking it again, but only for breakfast.
+The caffeine content was quite noticeable.
+When I experience this type of caffeine buzz, I usually feel it when the effects are absorbed by my internal organs.
+In fact, the buzz was so intense that I actually became dizzy and felt unwell for several hours.
+In reality, this is a solid energy drink that lacks the necessary vitamins.
+While I enjoy energy drinks, I typically take 6-8 hours to consume one, and I could not imagine that with a root beer.

 Would I recommend this at 6.25 out of 12 mugs?

-This is not the worst, but based on its effect on my internal organs and nothing special in taste, I wonder if it would be the root beer of choice for me.
-It would be at the bottom of my rankings if this had such a solid head.
+Although not the most exceptional, based on its impact on my internal organs and its unremarkable taste, I am contemplating whether it would be the preferred root beer for me.
+While it would likely be ranked at the bottom of my preferences, its strong initial impression was noteworthy.

 Other Reviews